lixus7/Time-Series-Works-Conferences/README.md

 - <a href = "#Stock-Prediction">Stock Prediction</a>
 - <a href = "#Other-Forecasting">Other Forecasting</a>

-"A, B, C" in the publication denotes the CCF Rank
+"A, B, C" in the publication denotes the CCF Rank;
+According to the quality of the papers, we rank the conferences as follows:
+NIPS,ICML,ICLR,KDD,AAAI,IJCAI,WWW,CIKM,ICDM,WSDM;

 # [Multivariable Time Series Forecasting](#content)